vfile/vfile-reporter/readme.md

 *   `options` (`object`, optional):

     *   `quiet` (`boolean`, default: `false`)
         — Do not output anything for a file which has no warnings or errors.
 The default behaviour is to show a success message.
     *   `silent` (`boolean`, default: `false`)
         — Do not output messages without `fatal` set to true.
         Also sets `quiet` to `true`.
     *   `color` (`boolean`, default: `true`)
         — Whether to use colour.
+    *   `defaultName` (`string`, default: `'<stdin>'`) — Label to use for files without file-path.
+        If one file and no `defaultName` is given, no name will show up in the report.

 ###### Returns